-- 9. Yards for Comer Lot Adjacent to Key Lot: The side-yard setback on the street side of the corner lot, within twenty (20') feet of the side property line of the key lot, shall be equal to the front-yard of the key lot, as defined in Section 30-2, "Yard, front," and no structure, excluding barriers, may be permitted within five (5') feet of the rear property line on the corner lot: - 10.
-Usable Open Space Requirements A minimum of sixty (60) square feet per dwelling unit shall be provided consistent with the dimensional requirements of Section 30-5.12: Usable open space is comprised of private open space and common open space as defined in s9ubsection 30-5.12.
+- 8.10.
+Minimum Separation between Buildings on Same Lot: As required by the California Building Code.
+Distances between Main Buildings on Same Lot: Twenty (20') feet. - 9.11.
+Yards for Comer Lot Adjacent to Key Lot: The side-yard setback on the street side of the corner lot, within twenty (20') feet of the side property line of the key lot, shall be equal to the front-yard of the key lot, as defined in Section 30-2, "Yard, front," and no structure, excluding barriers, may be permitted within five (5') feet of the rear property line on the corner lot. - 40-12.
+Usable Open Space Requirements: A minimum of sixty (60) square feet per dwelling unit shall be provided consistent with the dimensional requirements of Section 30-5.12, Definition of Required Open Space.

+Usable open space is comprised of private open space and common open space as defined in subsection 30-5.12.
 The following are the minimum open space requirements: a minimum two hundred (200) square feet of usable open space per dwelling unit with a minimum of one hundred twenty (120) square feet of private open space per ground level dwelling unit; with a minimum of sixty (60) square feet of private open space per non-ground level dwelling unit; with a minimum of sixty (60) square feet of common open space per dwelling unit.

-There shall be not less than three hundred (300) square feet of common open space per lot. - 11.
+There shall be not less than three hundred (300) square feet of common open space per lot. - 11.13.
 Off-Street Parking and Loading Space: As regulated in Section 30-7.